 3:00 - whenever

-This will be the first of The Hobbit movies.
+This will be the second of The Hobbit movies.
 We will do one each month and then move on to

 The Lord of the Rings series.
 Doing only one a month may allow us to check out some of